ramsafin/ros-docker/README.md

 # ROS Noetic with Docker

-This project provides a setup for using ROS Noetic in a Docker container, making it easier to develop and test ROS packages within an isolated environment.
+This project provides a ready-to-use Docker container for ROS Noetic, optimized for development and testing.
+It simplifies the process of working with ROS Noetic in an isolated, reproducible environment that can run on both Windows (via WSL) and Linux.
+The setup includes GUI support for ROS development in WSLg and native Linux systems, along with easy integration with your existing ROS workspace.

 ## Prerequisites